Consensys/doc.web3signer/docs/HowTo/Use-Signing-Keys.md

 * Using the [`eth2` subcommand options](../Reference/CLI/CLI-Subcommands.md#eth2) to bulk load
     consensus layer signing keys stored in Azure Key Vault.

     !!! note

         Bulk-loading is only available when using the consensus layer platform with keys stored in Azure Key Vault, and can be used in combination with key configuration files.

-## Using key configuration files
+## Use key configuration files

 For each signing key, [configure a separate key configuration file] that defines the parameters to access the key.
 The configuration files must be YAML-formatted, and can use any naming format,